strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

     sudo minikube tunnel

-If you're wondering, an example of tested `minikube` configuration is to run it as:
+If you're wondering, an example of the tested `minikube` configuration is to run it as:

     minikube start --vm-driver hyperkit --memory=4096 --cpus=4

 ## Setting up Keycloak

-For any kind of real-world use, all communication with OAuth 2.0 authorization server has to be performed over secure connection.
+For any kind of real-world use, all communication with the OAuth 2.0 authorization server has to be performed over a secure connection.
 We'll configure TLS access on Keycloak to make sure we're safe from eavesdropping or man-in-the-middle attacks.
 It is also important that all the clients and services accessing Keycloak use it through the same hostname in the url.
-That is required for token validation to properly work.
+That is required for token validation to work properly.

-Let's first create a server certificate for Keycloak server.
+Let's first create a server certificate for the Keycloak server.
 Due to cross-namespace communication, we'll have to access the server from pods as `https://keycloak.keycloak:8443`.
-We'll set certificate's common name to `keycloak`, but add `keycloak.keycloak` as subject alternative name for certificate hostname validation to pass.
+We'll set the certificate's common name to `keycloak`, but add `keycloak.keycloak` as a subject alternative name for certificate hostname validation to pass.

 ```
 # create CA key